 Another, earlier home of William Wordsworth from December 1799 to May 1808, the years of his supreme work as a poet.
 Built in the early 17th century as a small hostelry with an oak-panelled hall and floors of Westmorland slate

 Glorious views of Rydal Water and the surrounding fells can be enjoyed from this home of William Wordsworth from 1813 to 1850.
 It now belongs to the descendants of the poet laureate and is also the starting point for the scenic coffin trail walk linking Rydal Mount with Dove Cottage.

 Originally called Birthwaite built around its railway station offering train and bus connections to the surrounding area.
-Often referred to as the “Capital” of the Lake District with its bustling shops and many hotels – all built from local materials.
+Often referred to as the “Capital” of the Lake District with its bustling shops and many hotels – all build from local materials.